Skip to main content

 Limits + Gotchas

-• The FirecrawlLoader mode argument supports "scrape" and "crawl".
-For deep-crawl jobs, prefer fastCRW crawl with explicit maxDepth to keep token spend bounded.
+• The FirecrawlLoader mode argument supports "scrape" and "crawl". fastCRW crawl is always async and bounded by limit / maxPages — set it explicitly to keep credit spend predictable.

-• Long-running crawls inside a LangChain agent loop can blow the agent's iteration budget.
-Run crawls outside the agent and pass results back through context.
+• Long-running crawls inside an agent loop can blow the agent's iteration budget.
+Run crawls outside the agent and pass results back through context, or use a background job.

 Continue exploring